A Service Level Agreement, or SLA, is an average response and resolution times that your support team delivers to your customers.

-Reports help to analyze results of your support process retrospectively.
+Reports help to analyze the results of your support process retrospectively.
 You can view how well you are meeting your SLA policies.

 Basic SLA policies measure initial reaction time for newly created requests.
 Advanced SLA policies may also limit cycle time / total processing time for requests.
-When a workflow is set up for Requests then some workflow states such as "Open", "Reopen", "In Progress" may be selected as target for measurements, while other ones such as "On Hold", "Pending", "Details Requested" may be considered as non-valuable.
+When a workflow is set up for Requests then some workflow states such as "Open", "Reopen", "In Progress" may be selected as a target for measurements, while other ones such as "On Hold", "Pending", "Details Requested" may be considered as non-valuable.

 The following calculated values and targets are supported for historical reporting: